ibm-cloud-security/appid-sample-code-snippets/react-sample-app/README.md

 ```
 npm start
 ```
+10 Make sure you register your redirect_uri (in this case http://localhost:3000/*) with App ID to ensure that only authorized clients are allowed to participate in the authorization workflow.
+This can be done on the App ID dashboard under the Manage Authentication tab in the Authentication Settings.
+Click [here](https://cloud.ibm.com/docs/services/appid?topic=appid-managing-idp#add-redirect-uri) for more details.

 Well done!
 You successfully integrated IBM Cloud App ID's SDK for SPA into a React application.